Conmen are harassing the public with 'HMRC' tax refund scam emails and texts. Here's how to spot a fake tax rebate offer.

 How you can tell the 'HMRC' tax email is a fake

-Simple: HMRC never contacts customers who are due a refund by email.
+Simple: HMRC never contacts customers who are due a refund by email or text.
 It only ever sends such a letter by post.

 Similarly, it's worth knowing that HMRC never contacts taxpayers about refunds by telephone, and never uses external companies regarding refunds.